 D. Children's learning will be supported at home so that knowledge and understanding is consolidated particularly with reading.
-Structured conversations with those parents who are not recording in reading records, not attending remote parent/teacher consultations, or not engaging with childen's home learning (if and when necessary).
-Parental engagement with home learning is more important now than it ever has been.
+Structured conversations with those parents who are not recording in reading records, not attending remote parent/teacher consultations, or not engaging with childen's home learning (if and when necessary). ents who are not n reading records, not remote parent/teacher ons, or not engaging with nome learning (if and Parental engagement with home learning is more important now than it ever has been.
 The EEF states that this can make 3 months' progress.
 Extensive research produced by the DfE notes that 'Parental engagement must be planned for and embedded in a whole school strategy' (2011).
-CPD - Positive Parental Engagement (17.11.2020) Communication needs audit - SLT meetings Parent Communication Needs surveys.
-Homework overviews Deputy Headteacher Total budgeted cost £46,500 ii.
-Targeted support

-Desired outcome Chosen action/approach What is the evidence and rationale for this choice?
+CPD - Positive Parental Engagement (17.11.2020) Communication needs audit - SLT meetings Homework overviews Deputy Headteacher October 2021 I Total bu dgeted cost £46,500 ii.
+Targeted supp oort Desired outcome Chosen action/approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
-Staff lead When will you review implementation?
-A. Accelerated progress in reading for children not meeting age-related expectations.
-Phonic screen pass score more in line with national average for year 1 pupils.
+Staff lead When will you review implementation? reading for children not meeting age-related expectations.
 Booster reading sessions with Teaching Assistants and Teachers EEF states that 'there is also consistent evidence supporting reading to young children and encouraging them to answer questions and to talk about the story with a trained adult.
 A number of studies show the benefits of trained teaching assistants effectively supporting both oral language skills and reading outcomes'.
 Tracking on INSIGHT.
 Recording of booster reading sessions and evaluations of impact Training and monitoring of TAs to ensure sessions are high quality and adding value to children's vocabulary and reading assessments.
 Phonic assessment score tracking.
 Reading Lead October 2021